-Every year we meet with newly qualified chartered accountants that are concerned that their first move post qualification will dictate where their career takes them, but this is simply not the case.
-Your first few years are all about getting as much experience under your belt as possible until you have a clearer idea of the direction you want to take.
-We would therefore advise you to try and get as much post-qualified experience in the first few years as possible.
-This experience will make your transition easier and make you more attractive to employers in both practice and industry.
+Every year we meet with newly qualified chartered accountants who are concerned that their first move post qualification will dictate where their career takes them, but this is simply not the case.
+Your first few years are all about getting as much experience under your belt as possible until you have a clearer idea of the direction you want to take, broadening the career opportunities available to you in the process.

-Generally speaking you should move into a role that you see yourself staying in long-term.
+Generally speaking you should move into a role that you see yourself staying in long-term, which is sometimes easier said than done.
 Jumping between industry and practice multiple times will not look good on your CV, however we understand that sometimes newly qualified chartered accountants do make the wrong choice initially.

 It shouldn’t impact your job prospects massively.
 All qualified chartered accountants are in high demand, no matter what background you have.
 The only thing that it may impact is the type of business you will end up working at.
-For example, if you are looking to go into a large listed business it may be easier for you to make this move if you have worked within a Big Four Accountancy firm as you are more likely to have worked with similar sized businesses.
+For example, if you are looking to go into a large listed business it may be easier for you to make this move if you have worked within a 'Big Four' accountancy firm (PwC, Deloitte, EY and KPMG) as you are more likely to have worked with similar sized businesses.

 On the flip side, smaller practice firms often allow you to develop a broader skillset and an understanding of management accounts and tax – among other skills.
-This experience could give you the winning edge over a Big Four candidate who has only done audit.
+This experience could give you the winning edge over a 'Big Four' candidate who has only done audit.

 For newly qualified ACA and ICAS candidates it is no different.
-If you are unsure of how to go about securing a role, or have any questions around securing a job in a particular sector or business, please feel free to get in touch and speak with one of our specialist Finance & Accountancy Consultants.
+If you are unsure of how to go about securing a role, or have any questions around securing a job in a particular sector or business, please feel free to get in touch for a confidential chat with one of our specialist Finance & Accountancy Consultants.

 Absolutely we can!
-We have been working with ACA candidates for many years and as a result know exactly what organisations are looking for on your CV.
+Interviews can be daunting for everyone, regardless of how much practice you have had.
+But rest assured, we have been working with ACA candidates for many years and as a result know exactly what organisations are looking for on your CV as a newly qualified accountant.
 Businesses want to get a feeling for why you are right for the role, so while writing your CV it is important to think about why you are including every bit of information.

 We can also offer you specialist knowledge on tailoring your CV for a particular sector or business.

 There is no right or wrong answer to this question.
 This is totally dependent on where you see yourself working in the future or the type of work you want to be doing.
-For example, if you are looking for a purely technical role, staying in practice can increase your knowledge of technical reporting such as IFRS, local GAAPS and SOX.
-Practice also offers the ability to work with multiple clients and become a specialist within certain areas including tax, audit and insolvency.
-If you are looking to help one business and see the results of the work you put in, industry may be a good choice for you.
-Working in industry allows you to work on on-going projects and really grow a business.
+For example, if you are looking for a purely technical role, staying in practice at an accounting firm can increase your knowledge of technical reporting such as the International Financial Reporting Standards (IFRS), local Generally Accepted Accounting Principles (GAAPS) and the Sarbanes-Oxley Act (SOX).

 Here is a very brief summary of both paths that may help you with making your decision.

-Working within a Big 4 accountancy practice firm will give you exposure to working with a variety of clients including large multinational companies and PLCs, whereas working for a top 10 or 15 firm will give you more varied experience working for a mix of SMEs alongside the odd multinational firm.
+Working within a 'Big Four' accountancy practice firm will give you exposure to working with a variety of clients including large multinational companies and PLCs, whereas working for a top 10 or 15 firm will give you more varied experience working for a mix of SMEs alongside the odd multinational firm.

 This route is especially suited to candidates that want to work within a singular business and progress quickly.
-Industry gives you the choice of which size of business you work with from SMEs, large blue-chip and Listed Businesses to Private Equity backed firms and FTSE 100 businesses.
+Industry gives you the choice of which size of business you work with from SMEs, large blue-chip and Listed Businesses to Private Equity backed firms and Financial Times Stock Exchange (FTSE) 100 businesses.

 Within industry there is no set career progression, so you will get out of the role what you put in.
 This gives you a real opportunity to parachute through the ranks, but could also mean that you stagnate if you are not career hungry and put the work in.
 Some of the roles you will be able to choose from include commercial analyst, financial accountant and management accountant.

 If you are still struggling to choose between practice and industry, you can check out our blog on the different career options for a chartered accountant here.
-Alternatively you can get in touch with one of our specialist team today who will be able to talk you through the various options available to you.
+Alternatively, you can get in touch with one of our specialist team today who will be able to talk you through the various options available to you.

-If you have made the move and want to go back we advise that you speak with a specialist consultant that will be able to speak with their clients and make introductions on your behalf.
+If you have made the move and want to go back to practice, we advise that you talk to a specialist consultant that will be able to speak with their clients and make introductions on your behalf.

-We would also advise you to use your recruitment consultant as a career advisor and don’t just rely on them to find you a new job.
-Most recruiters will be experts in their field and will have unrivalled market knowledge, so keeping in touch with them and asking for advice will be hugely beneficial.
+We would also advise you to use your recruitment consultant to talk through career options and don’t just rely on them to find you a new job.
+Most recruiters will be experts in their field and will have unrivalled market knowledge when it comes to career opportunities, so keeping in touch with them and asking for advice will be hugely beneficial.